-In addition, certain types of entities in mainland China are subject to specific compliance governance obligations according to relevant laws, regulations and guidelines.
+In addition, certain types of entities in China are subject to specific compliance governance obligations according to relevant laws, regulations, and guidelines.

-For instance, the Measures on Compliance Management of Insurance Companies provides that insurance companies shall appoint a chief compliance officer and set up a compliance management department, which are entitled to the rights of information access, investigation, reporting and their independence from other departments shall also be ensured.
+For instance, the Measures on Compliance Management of Insurance Companies provide that insurance companies shall appoint a chief compliance officer and set up a compliance management department.
+The above-mentioned officer and the department are entitled to the rights of information access, investigation, and reporting.
+Their independence from other departments shall also be ensured.
 Similar governance obligations are imposed on commercial banks and centrally governed state-owned enterprises.

-For other types of companies, it would be deemed as recommended and best practices to have independent compliance professionals and department responsible for compliance management, rather than compulsory legal obligations.
+For other types of companies, it is recommended and best practice to employ independent compliance professionals and establish a department responsible for compliance management, rather than compulsory legal obligations.